Small talk is neither emotionally nor intellectually stimulating, so it can feel like an inefficient use of an introvert’s limited social energy.

 - “What are you looking forward to this week?”

-4. Share details about yourself and see what sticks.
+3. Share a few details and see what sticks.

 When you share details about yourself, notice how the other person reacts.
-Do they keep the conversation going by asking a follow-up question (“Cool!
-What’s your favorite trail?”), or do they give a disinterested nod?
+Do they show genuine interest and continue the conversation with a follow-up question like, “That sounds great!
+Where’s your favorite trail?”
+Or do they give a disinterested nod?
 If the other person doesn’t seem interested, try revealing another detail about yourself until you hit on a topic that gets the two of you talking.

 We often sacrifice expressing our true thoughts and feelings for the sake of politeness.
-But there’s something very authentic—and surprisingly charming—about being completely honest.
-Chung writes that you can quickly take conversations to a deeper level by saying things like:
+But there’s something very authentic — and surprisingly charming — about being completely honest.
+In her book, The Irresistible Introvert, Michaela Chung encourages us to elevate conversations by voicing our honest feelings and thoughts, which can be surprisingly captivating.
+For instance, instead of nodding along and pretending to agree, try saying things like:

 - “To be honest, I don’t go to parties very much.
 I feel pretty overwhelmed being here.”